Short comments on a bunch of movies I watched in the last week or so.

 directed by David Mamet

 Somehow never watched this before.
 Anyway, it does what it says on the tin, it's a heist movie and it's by Mamet, with all the twists and dialogue ticks that you'd expect from that.
-Gene Hackman is the aging con-man looking to get out with lone last score, great cast of characters around him to either help or get in the way or be used.
+Gene Hackman is the aging con-man looking to get out with one last score, great cast of characters around him to either help or get in the way or be used.

 Nothing revolutionary, but a decent example of the form.
 The big set-piece plane heist was well constructed, completely implausible and audacious.